piotrwitek/typesafe-actions/README.md

 ## Motivation

-While trying to use [redux-actions](https://redux-actions.js.org/) with TypeScript I was dissapointed by it's "unsoundness" with static-typing [(more info here)](#redux-actions).
+First I was trying to use [redux-actions](https://redux-actions.js.org/) with TypeScript but I really couldn't accept the incorrect type signatures and broken type-inference cascading throughout the entire code-base [(click here to read more detailed comparison)](#redux-actions).

-Moreover **alternative solutions** in the wild have been either too verbose, used classes (which hinders readability) or was too "explicitly typed" instead of leveraging incredible type-inference ("implicit types").
+Moreover alternative solutions in the wild have been either **too verbose enforcing redundant type annotations** or **used classes** (which hinders readability and enforce you to use **new** keyword 😱) instead of leveraging incredible **type-inference** 💪.

-**That's why in `typesafe-actions` I created an API specifically designed to only use "type-inference" and provide a clean functional interface without a need to provide explicit generic type arguments, so that it feels like an expressive and idiomatic JavaScript.**
+That's why `typesafe-actions` was created specifically designed to only use "type-inference" and provide a clean functional interface without a need to provide redundant type arguments, so that it feels like idiomatic JavaScript.\*\*

+**From v2.0 added a complementary API leveraging generic type arguments to provide a very concise and expressive way to use bag objects as payload/meta and cut the boilerplate to basically one-liners**

 [⇧ back to top](#table-of-contents)